Single Molecule Enzymology Group

 Figure 3.
 A, A schematic of the experimental configuration; B, Representative kymographs of unidirectional and bidirectional DNA unwinding.

 Figure 4.
-A, A combination of optical tweezer and confocal microscopy to detect the dissociation of SaCas9 after DNA cleavage; B, Proposed model for SaCas9.
+A, A combination of optical tweezer and confocal microscopy to detect the dissociation of SaCas9 after DNA cleavage; B, A proposed model for SaCas9.

 5. On March 30, 2021, Sun lab published a research paper entitled "Proximal single-stranded RNA destabilizes human telomerase RNA G-quadruplex and induces its distinct conformers" in The Journal of Physical Chemistry Letters.
 Using circular dichroism, nuclear magnetic resonance, single-molecule fluorescence resonance energy transfer, single-molecule optical tweezers and enzymatic digestion assays, this work revealed that the stability and conformation of an RNA G-quadruplex (RG4) forming sequence identified near the end of human telomerase RNA is significantly impaired by its proximal ssRNA.
 This work provides new insights into the stability and folding dynamics of RG4 that are essential for understanding its biological functions.